As far as maintaining a steady stream of cash flow goes, invoicing is one critical key to making it happen.

 3. Invoicing software

-Another great way to send invoices to others is to use invoicing software.
-While there are many available in the market, the only one we can vouch for is PandaDoc.
+Another great way to send business invoices to others is to use invoicing software.
+While many are available in the market, the only one we can vouch for is PandaDoc.

-Not only does our solution have a library of templates you can use, but you can also add custom branding, rich media, signatures, etc., and track your invoices at a moment’s notice.
+Not only does our solution have a library of business invoice templates you can use, but you can also add custom branding, rich media, signatures, etc., and track your invoices immediately.

 But aside from the basics, here’s what differentiates us from our competitors:

-• When you purchase our product, you don’t only get an invoicing solution.
-Rather, you get an all-in-one document management platform that can manage proposals, quotes, contracts, e-signatures, forms, payments, proposals, etc. — as well as invoices.
+- When you purchase our product, you don’t only get a business invoicing solution.
+Rather, you get an all-in-one document management platform that can manage proposals, quotes, contracts, e-signatures, forms, payments, proposals, etc. — and invoices.

-• Our solution is adaptable for small as well as large businesses, and we price our service based on per user, so you only pay for the team members that use PandaDoc.
+- Our solution is adaptable for small and large businesses, and we price our service based on per user, so you only pay for the team members that use PandaDoc.

-• We also offer affordable pricing.
-For example, Qwilr’s pricing starts at $35/user/month and Proposify’s pricing starts at $49/user/month.
-In comparison, we offer more features and our pricing begins at $19/user/month.
+- We also offer affordable pricing.
+For example, Qwilr’s pricing starts at $35/user/month, and Proposify’s starts at $49/user/month.
+In comparison, we offer more features, and our pricing begins at $19/user/month.
 Also, you get a free eSign account, too, if you don’t wish to opt for the premium version of PandaDoc.

 Here’s what our customers have to say about us on TrustPilot: